codingteam/horta-hell/README.md

 Please note that there should only be UNIX line endings (plain `\n`) in the `horta.properties` file!

-Currently horta uses the access to host directory for parsing the chat logs.
-This directory should be defined in the host's `HORTA_LOGS` environment variable before starting the vagrant image.
-By default current directory will be mapped if `HORTA_LOGS` is undefined.

 There is an example of a simple start script `vagrant-up.ps1.example` for setting up the Vagrant environment.

 Configuring the horta-web